Serlby Park Academy

-Serlby Park Academy is a mixed all-through school and sixth form located in the twin villages of Bircotes and Harworth in North Nottinghamshire.
-The school also serves the nearby towns of Serlby, Styrrup, Blyth, Misson, among others.
+Serlby Park Academy is a mixed all-through school located in the twin villages of Bircotes and Harworth in North Nottinghamshire.
+The school also serves the nearby towns of Serlby, Styrrup, Blyth, Misson, and among others.

 It is part of the Delta Academies Trust, along with several other schools and academies in the area.

 Facilities

 As of 2016, the school operates from one purpose built site containing all students from infant and nursery (ages 3–7), primary (ages 7–11), and secondary (ages 11–16) stages of education.
 Serlby Park is also part of (and one of the sites making up) the Doncaster Collegiate Sixth Form, which provides the education provision for students aged 16–18.

-Academic performance
+Academic performance and inspections

-OFSTED currently rates this school "Good", noting that at the moment the school has 831 registered pupils, with capacity for up to 1230.
+As of 2024, the school's most recent inspection by Ofsted was in 2023, with a judgment of Good.